 The Company's obligation related to the settlement of the three claims each exceeding \$500,000 amounted to \$2.3 million.
-While the Company believes its existing reserves are adequate and are based on the most current estimate of potential loss, and also believes that product liability claims will decrease over time as the products are retired, it is possible that the ultimate outcome of all discontinued operations' liabilities could differ materially from the recorded reserve.
-However, management is unable to estimate or predict a range or an amount by which the ultimate claim payments might differ from recorded amounts.
+While the Company believes its existing reserves are adequate and are based on the

 NOTE 13.
 FOREIGN CURRENCY

 The Norwegian krone and Swedish krona were relatively stable against the U.S. dollar in 1998 while the Mexican peso weakened and certain Asian currencies experienced significant intra-year volatility.
 Additionally in 1998, the Japanese yen reversed its previous trend and strengthened.
 Exposures in 1999 were affected primarily by the weakening of the Norwegian krone and Swedish krona as well as the stronger Japanese yen.
 In 2000, foreign currency transactional exposures were most affected by the weakening of the British pound, Norwegian krone and Swedish krona against the U.S. dollar.
 The Company mitigates its transactional exposure to variability in currency exchange rates by entering into foreign exchange forward and option contracts with third parties.